Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 ## Overview

-PowerModelsACDC.jl is a Julia/JuMP package extending PowerModels.jl, which focuses on Steady-State Power Network Optimization.
-PowerModels.jl provides utilities for parsing and modifying network data and is designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.
+PowerModelsACDC.jl is a Julia/JuMP package extending _PM.jl, which focuses on Steady-State Power Network Optimization. _PM.jl provides utilities for parsing and modifying network data and is designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.

 PowerModelsACDC.jl adds new problem types:
 - Power flow with both ac and dc lines, from point-to-point connections to meshed grids, with converters connecting ac and dc grid lines